canonical/juju-verify/docs/getting-started.rst

                           Stop running checks after a failed one.
     --map-charm MAP_CHARM
                           WARNING: This option can lead to failed verifications when used incorrectly.
-This option allows user to explicitly specify which charm is the application running.
-It is useful when charm is deployed from local source or from non-official charmhub repository.
+This option allows users to explicitly specify the charm used by an application.
+                          Typical use cases involve the usage of local charms or non-official charmhub repositories.
+Expected value
-                          Expected value format is <APP_NAME>:<CHARM_NAME>.
-For
+                          format is <APP_NAME>:<CHARM_NAME>.
+For list of
-                          list of supported charms, see description in --help --units UNITS [UNITS ...], -u UNITS [UNITS ...]
+                          supported charms, see description in --help
+    --units UNITS [UNITS ...], -u UNITS [UNITS ...]
                           Units to check.
     --machines MACHINES [MACHINES ...], -M MACHINES [MACHINES ...]